Logo

 The Structure of a Basic Aptitude Test

-Usually, basic aptitude tests are divided into sections that gauge numerical ability, logical reasoning, verbal comprehension, spatial awareness and cognitive ability.
-These sections can vary, depending on the qualities sought by an employer or institute.
+Usually, basic aptitude tests are divided into various sections to gauge numerical ability, logical reasoning, verbal comprehension, cognitive ability, etc. These sections can vary depending on the qualities sought by an employer or institute.
 However, the elements common to most versions of ability and aptitude tests are listed below.

 • Most of these tests contain multiple-choice questions.